- 5500W when run at 240V (or 1375W when run at 120V)

 If using a different brand of element or the popular Camco 02963 model, the threaded silver coloured base of the heating element is not corrosion resistant and some rust may form on this base if water is left in the kettle for a prolonged period of time.
 These other heating elements are normally used in electric water heaters that also have a sacrificial anode installed to combat this issue.
 The anode's sole purpose is to oxidize first, thereby protecting the heating element base from rusting.
 Brewing kettles do not have an anode so make sure you do not leave water in the kettle for a prolonged period of time if using a heating element not specifically designed for brewing.
 This may be exacerbated if you have hard water.
 Some brewers will install a magnesium anode in the side of their kettle to combat this issue when using a different type of heating element.
 See this forum thread for some example installations and instructions.

-Only the bare heating element is included.
+Only the bare heating element is included, with an optional Tri-Clamp adapter.
 If you require an enclosure, wiring, and plug, see our Heating Element Parts.

 Visit our official Heating Element Assemblies product thread in our forum.